Lipid Peroxidation Unit

 To translate these discoveries into targeted, safe, and effective diet and drug treatments.

 Our long-term objective is to develop and advance targeted, non-addictive interventions to prevent and treat age-related diseases.

-The Unit applies an interdisciplinary, translational, team science approach—comprising randomized controlled trials, postmortem studies, synthetic and analytical chemistry, immunohistochemistry, and cellular models—to achieve these objectives.
+The Unit applies an interdisciplinary, translational, team science approach— comprising randomized controlled trials, postmortem studies using traditional and multiplex immunohistochemistry, synthetic and analytical chemistry, and cellular models—to achieve these objectives.

 Selected Ongoing Projects

 Our team applies traditional singe-marker immunohistochemistry and advanced multiplex immunohistochemistry techniques to characterize lipid-related derangements in human brain regions involved in neurodegenerative diseases including Alzheimer’s disease and Parkinson’s disease.

 Randomized controlled trials